9 tips to go green in the coffee sector

 9. Find funding, partners and investors to support your journey to go green

-Sustainability efforts can be very expensive to install.
+Sustainability efforts can be very expensive.
 However, the benefits are central not only to the implementers.
 They are also central to local communities, the country and the world at large.
-Having funders, partners and investors can help you to implement many of the sustainable actions for your business.
+Having partners and investors can help you implement sustainable actions for your business.
 There are many coffee buyers, NGOs and consumers who care about sustainability and will support it.

-It is important to take some first steps to attract them.
+It is important to take the first steps to attract them.
 First, find areas in your supply chain that need to be more sustainable.
 Next, develop a comprehensive sustainability strategy.
-This should outline your goals and aims for reducing your environmental impact.
-This strategy should include measurable targets, a plan for implementing sustainable practices and estimated costs.
+This should outline your goals and aim to reduce your environmental impact.
+It should include measurable targets, a plan for implementing sustainable practices and estimated costs.

 Start by making changes you can afford.
 Finally, present your plan to buyers, NGOs and industry networks.